Tom-PIT/Connected.Docs/en/Supply/CodeLists/SupplierMaterials.md

-# Supplier materials
+ï»¿# Supplier materials

 Supplier materials represent the list of materials that vendors provide to your organization.
-Each entry links an existing material from the [**Materials**](../../Assets/Domain/Materials.md) domain with a specific vendor and includes additional information such as the supplier’s material code, price, and delivery time.
+Each entry links an existing material from the [**Materials**](../../Assets/Domain/Materials.md) domain with a specific vendor and includes additional information such as the supplierâ€™s material code, price, and delivery time.

 This code list ensures that procurement processes can correctly identify which materials are available from each vendor and at what cost.